Law enforcement by country: Austria

 The policing work is carried out basically by federal agencies.
 The Federal Police (Bundespolizei) is the uniformed force, the investigative work is done by the regional divisions of the Federal Criminal Police Office (Bundeskriminalamt), the Landeskriminalamt.
 Besides the federal agencies, some cities have a Municipal Police (Stadtpolizei) as well, having the same power as the federal police only restricted by the city boundaries.

 Azerbaijan

 The National Police of the Republic of Azerbaijan, which is administered by the Ministry of Internal Affairs, is the civilian police force of Azerbaijan.
 The Prosecutor's Office is responsible for criminal investigations.
 The Ministry of Taxes, Ministry of Justice, Ministry of Emergency Situations, and State Border Service maintain internal investigation offices which are responsible for dealing with crimes in specific areas.

+Bahamas

+The Royal Bahamas Police Force (RBPF) is the national law enforcement agency of the Commonwealth of the Bahamas.
+It operates under the authority of the Ministry of National Security.
+Like other small Caribbean countries, the police operate in close collaboration with the armed forces.
+In this case, internal security is almost exclusively the responsibility of the RBPF, as the Royal Bahamas Defence Force (RBDF) does not have a land component and is primarily dedicated to patrolling territorial waters.

+The country also has other specialized law enforcement agencies, such as the Bahamas Customs Service and the Immigration Service.

 Bahrain

 Law enforcement in Bahrain is delegated to the Public Security Forces, which are divided into different units and departments including the police departments of the four Governorates of Bahrain, the Special Security Force Command, Traffic Police, and Coast Guard.
 The Public Security Forces are an arm of the Ministry of Interior.